CZERTAINLY/CZERTAINLY-Software-Cryptography-Provider/README.md

 ## Docker container

 Software Cryptography Provider `Connector` is provided as a Docker container.
-Use the `docker pull harbor.3key.company/czertainly/czertainly-software-cryptography-provider:tagname` to pull the required image from the repository.
+Use the `3keycompany/czertainly-software-cryptography-provider:tagname` to pull the required image from the repository.
 It can be configured using the following environment variables:

 | Variable                 | Description                                                         | Required                                           | Default value |
 |--------------------------|---------------------------------------------------------------------|----------------------------------------------------|---------------|